inBeat/inbeat-website/content/top-influencers/tiktok/food/canada/montreal/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Montreal In 2023
+title: Top 10 Food TikTok Influencers In Montreal In 2024
 description: >-
-  Find top food TikTok influencers in Montreal in 2023.
-Most popular hashtags: #fyp #food #montreal #quebec.
+  Find top food TikTok influencers in Montreal in 2024.
+Most popular hashtags: #fyp #montreal #food #foryou.
 platform: TikTok
 hits: 28
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine has 28 TikTok influencers like this in Montreal, Canada for you to connect with.
+text_bottom: inBeat aggregates 28 TikTok influencers like this in Montreal, Canada for you to work with.
 profiles:
   - username: "gen_laforce"
     fullname: >-